DavidMercier/TriDiMap/doc/E_H.rst

 Ashby map
 ############################################

-Such plot could be seen as a conventional Ashby map, with materials families.
+Such plot could be seen as a conventional Ashby map [#Ashby_2005]_, with materials families.
-An example of a typical Ashby map is given afterwards, using the CES Selector 2018 software [#CES Selector]_.
+An example of a typical Ashby map is given afterwards, using the CES Selector 2018 software [#CES_Selector]_.
 At some point, it is possible to add material reference (bulk, homogeneous, monophasic, ...) values on the E-H map, in order to compare experimental data with data from the literature.